apple2abandonware/abandonware/- Games/- Adventure/- Dungeon crawl (text)/Eamon/- Lord of the Rings/read_me.txt

-There are a number of very good Eamon adventures with a "Lord of the Rings" setting.
+There are a number of quality Eamon adventures with a "Lord of the Rings" setting.